godmnathan/NutribotGPT/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue for any improvements or suggestions.
 License

-This project is licensed under the Non-License License.
+This project is licensed under The Unlicense License.
 See the LICENSE file for details.